shiny13/postgresql-etl-python/README.md

 # PostgreSQL ETL Process with Python

 ## Purpose
 A startup called Sparkify wants to analyze data for their music streaming app which produces a lot of data in log file format.
 They want to analyze mainly what songs the users listen to but they don't have an easy query for their data.
-Their data exists as logs user activity logs and JSON metadata on the songs.
+Their data exists as logs: user activity logs and JSON metadata on the songs.

 The purpose of this project is to produce a star-schema with a fact table to produce simple queries to analyse user's information associated with songs and albums and multiple dimension table which contain further details from the fact table.